Barath-j593/FoodOrderingSystem/src/com/foodapp/README.md

 - Use of protected access specifiers to attributes of class.
 E.g. protected int id
 - Use of default access specifiers.
-E.g. static Object u – in Datastore.java
+E.g. static Object f – in Datastore.java

 8. Packages
 - Organized Project Directory with user-defined packages.